-Peer on Peer abuse will not be tolerated and revised consequences given when it occurs.
+Child-on child harm will not be tolerated and revised consequences given when it occurs.
 Nova has amended its behaviour policy to ensure children are supported in meeting expectations for behaviour and this document should be read alongside it.

-Appendix G: RESPONDING TO SEXUAL VIOLENCE AND HARASSMENT - a reference tool for schools due to the concerns nationally around this topical safeguarding issue.
+Appendix G: RESPONDING TO SEXUAL VIOLENCE AND HARASSMENT

-When responding to all reports and concerns of child on child sexual violence and sexual harassment Academies will have regard to the guidance in Keeping Children Safe 2021 Part 5 and also DfE departmental advice to schools Sexual Violence and Sexual Harassment between Children in Schools and Colleges.
+When responding to all reports and concerns of child on child sexual violence and sexual harassment Academies will have regard to the guidance in Keeping Children Safe 2023 Part 5 and also DfE departmental advice to schools Sexual Violence and Sexual Harassment between Children in Schools and Colleges.

-All school staff will be expected to read Part one of KCSiE 2021 and annex B so they understand what this type of abuse is and what to do to report any concerns.
+All school staff will be expected to read Part one of KCSiE 2023 and annex B so they understand what this type of abuse is and what to do to report any concerns.

-All safeguarding team members and leadership team members will read KCSiE 2021 Part 5 and the departmental advice to schools so they are fully aware of expectations on response to concerns raised or allegations made.
+All safeguarding team members and leadership team members will read KCSiE 2023 Part 5 and the departmental advice to schools so they are fully aware of expectations on response to concerns raised or allegations made.